raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 the same as the respective Session Timeout values the client previously had for this DSO Session.

 In the case of the keepalive timer, the handling of the received value is straightforward.
-When a client receives a server-initiated message with the Keepalive TLV as its primary TLV, it resets the keepalive timer.
-Whenever it receives a Keepalive TLV from the server, either in a server-initiated message or a reply to its own client-initiated Keepalive message, it updates the keepalive interval for the DSO Session.
+The act of receiving the message containing the DSO Keepalive TLV itself resets the keepalive timer, and updates the keepalive interval for the DSO Session.
 The new keepalive interval indicates the maximum time that may elapse before another message must be sent or received on this DSO Session, if the DSO Session is to remain alive.
-If the client receives a response to a DSO Keepalive message that specifies a keepalive interval shorter than the current keepalive timer, the client MUST immediately send a DOS Keepalive message.
-However, this should not normally happen in practice: it would require that Keepalive interval the server be shorter than the round-trip time of the connection.

 In the case of the inactivity timeout, the handling of the received value is a little more subtle, though the meaning of the inactivity